angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode08_Resources, Resource Groups & Resource Manager.md

 Azure uses resources to save all the configurations that you make for your service.
 Pretty much any configuration option that you have for your service is represented as a property on that resource.

 All resources in Azure can be represented as a JSON template.
-There are four common properties across all resources like type, API version, name and location and some other non-common properties taht are different and used to describe different resources, different services within Azure.
+There are four common properties across all resources: like **type**, **API version**, **name** and **location** and some other non-common properties taht are different and used to describe different resources, different services within Azure.